 - Cerakote is usually applied with a spray gun, and then oven cured.

 - Cerakote is significantly more resistant to corrosion than chrome or zinc – and only bested by very expensive stainless steel.

 What custom cerakote colors are available?
 Here they are as shown on a Rogue Ohio Bar – An excellent dual-purpose bar that has great whip for Oly lifting, but enough stiffness for serious powerlifting as well.
 This option shows a colored shaft, with black Cerakote sleeves.

-And for a very limited time – Rogue has a cool looking black on black with red bushings model available of the Ohio and Bella bars.
-This was a MBF Exclusive, but there’s a few still left.
-Find it in Rogue’s Hot Deals section.
+And on occasion, Rogue offers special, limited-quantity color combinations.
+Rogue offered a cool looking black on black with red bushings model of the Ohio and Bella bars.
+This was a MBF Exclusive for Rogue’s Matte Black Friday 2017 – their biggest sale of the year.
+Unfortunately,

 - Operator Bar 3.0

 - Ohio Bar